Skip to main content Skip to navigation

 Rawan spent the majority of her childhood in Vancouver, Washington where she is currently working on her BS in Neuroscience.
 Her interest in research began during high school when she performed a small-scale experiment in her epidemiology class.
 This began her passion for community health and investigating disease dynamics within susceptible populations.
 As an intern, she is getting more hands-on experience and technical knowledge about research that she hopes to expand upon in Medical school one day.
 Outside of university, Rawan’s hobbies include reading, cooking, and online shopping.

-Anthony Genarro
+Anthony Gennaro

 Tony Gennaro grew up in the Camas, Washington area.
 He is currently an undergraduate in Washington State Vancouver’s Neuroscience program with aspirations to specialize in neural engineering and molecular biosciences.
 Tony is an intern for the chytrid exposure trials in amphibian research and as a data entry specialist within the Piovia-Scott lab.
 Tony enjoys all the outdoor activities you can encounter in the Pacific Northwest, sports, and raising his cats.